foundrytom/OpenAssetIO-gRPC/README.md

 ```

 ## Notes and limitations

+- gRPC adds approximately an 6-7x overhead compared to local python per
+  call.
+The included `openassetio-grpc-perftest` binary illustrates
+  this.
+  - Increasing `OPENASSETIO_LOGGING_SEVERITY` >= `3` on the server side
+    reduces overhead as writing to the terminal is synchronous.
+  - Adding support for `kEntityReferenceMatchPrefix` to `Manager.cpp`
+    removes the bridged `isEntityReferenceString` calls gets this down
+    to 5x.

 - There is currently very little in the way of error handling, the
   unhappy path will most likely cause either the test host or server to